shanplourde/react-hooks-form-util/README.md

   is set to `isValue = true`, and a property called `undeterminedValidations` is set that includes the validation name (error key), and error details

+## Asynchronous validation behaviour

+### Consecutive or concurrent async validations - same input value

+- Each blur / change event on an input requests new asynchronous validations
+- However if an input's value is the same, the new validation request is ignored, allowing the original validation request to complete.
+This should optimize the user experience
+- In the future, this may be an option that you can opt out of, in case you need an asynchronous validation that depends on other form field values

+### Consecutive or concurrent async validations - different input value

+- Each blur / change event on an input requests new asynchronous validations
+- When the latest input value is different from the previous, a new asynchronous validation request is kicked off
+- Previously ran validation requests are ignored, but any asynchronous activity they are performing is not cancelled

+## Contributing, comments, etc.

+Feel free to [open an issue](https://github.com/shanplourde/react-hooks-form-util/issues) to raise questions, bugs, suggestions, etc.